ngdplnk/SSTools4MC_Legacy/README.md

 ### Verify Files

-Navigate to the `3-launcher` folder in the cloned repository.
+Navigate to the `3-launcher` folder in the cloned repository and there select a release channel that you want to build the launcher for (continue in subdirectory `1-stable-channel` for Stable channel or in subdirectory `2-dev-channel` for Dev Channel).
 Ensure that you have the following files (there may be more, but you need to have at least these):

-- `base.py`
+If you are building the launcher for the Stable channel:
 - `build.nsi`
 - `icon.ico`
 - `launcher.pyw`

+If you are building the launcher for the Dev channel:
+- `build-dev.nsi`
+- `icon-dev.ico`
+- `launcher-dev.pyw`

-If any of these files are missing, please download them from the repository.
+If any of these files are missing, please download them directly from the repository.

-You can also use the `main.py` file from the `1-release` folder as your `base.py` if you rename it.
+You will use the `main.py` from the `1-stable` folder if you are building the Stable Channel Launcher, or the `dev.py` file from the `2-dev` folder as your bundled version in the launcher you are building.

-### Edit build.nsi File
+### Edit .nsi File

-Open the `build.nsi` file in a text editor and replace the placeholders `<TYPE THE ICON.ICO PATH HERE>`, `<TYPE THE LAUNCHER.PYW PATH HERE>` and `<TYPE THE BASE.PY PATH HERE>` with the actual paths to your `icon.ico`, `launcher.pyw` and `base.py` files, respectively.
+Open the `build.nsi` or `build-dev.nsi` file in a text editor and replace the placeholders `<TYPE THE XXXX PATH HERE>` with the actual paths to your files, respectively.
 Save the changes.

 ### Compile the Installer

 1. Open NSIS.
-2. Select the option "Compile NSIS Scripts".
+2. Select the option "Compile NSI Scripts".
-3. Drag and drop the `build.nsi` file you just edited into the NSIS window.
+3. Drag and drop the file you just edited into the NSIS window.
-4. An installer for SSTools4MC will be created.
+4. An installer for your desired SSTools4MC release channel will be created.
 5. Enjoy!

 ## Copyright and Disclaimer